Stan-Leigh/NG-30-Days-of-Learning/README.md

 ## Day 16
 Today's session was a continuation of yesterday's session.
 We finished building the report on PowerBI.
 We made an Overview page, Summary page and a Content Analysis page where we analysed the tweets, looking for most popular words, commonly mentioned tools and more.

+## Day 17
+Today, we looked at how to create Dashboards in PowerBI service.
+We were guided on how to publish out reports from PowerBI Desktop to PowerBI service.
+We used Car data from [Kaggle](https://aka.ms/30DLDATGitHubRepo) to demonstrate creating and managing interactive dashboards.

+This session was led by Mr. Oyinbooke.